VanTheDamned/Pokemon_DB_scraping/README.md

 After scraping, saving the Pokémon data into a CSV file (pokemon_data.csv).
 The CSV format allows easy storage and sharing of tabular data.

 ## Loading Data into SQL Server:
-Establish a connection to a SQL Server database using pyodbc.
+Establishing a connection to a SQL Server database using pyodbc.
 The script reads the CSV file and inserts the data into a table named pokemon_masterlist.
 The table schema includes columns for Pokémon attributes (e.g., Number, Name, Type, Total, HP, etc.).

 Prerequisites: